 Legend has it that during the time of the Tuatha Dé Danann, the hill took its name from a sun goddess called Tlachtgla.
 She was the daughter of the druid, Mogh Ruith and in one legend Tlachtga died giving birth to three sons; Dorb, Cuma and Muacth and was buried on the hill.

-Recent archaeological excavations at Tlachtga suggest this ancient hill was indeed used for feasting and ceremonies from the late Bronze Age (1200–c.
+Recent archaeological surveys and excavations at Tlachtga suggest this ancient hill was indeed used for feasting and ceremonies from the late Bronze Age (1200–c.
 500 BC) through to the early medieval period.

 Listen to some wonderful audio about the Hill of Tlachtga (Ward)